kvakvs/gluonvm1/blogpost1.md

 * Shrink the BEAM file size, possibly develop a new smaller format.
 Possibly optimize out unused functions in standard library and produce 'release-like' output directory with shrinked Erlang library.
 * Possibly optimize out unused BIF functions from the VM source to produce smaller VM.
 * Optimize Erlang startup, load start modules temporarily then remove them from memory.
-* Tweak startup memory usage.
+* Tweak startup memory usage, aggressively reduce memory allocations in init.
 * JIT?
 Not there yet.
 * Reduce Erlang and library to a small subset of desktop Erlang, call it, say, Embedded Erlang or something, and run it.
-Similar to what they did to Java Card to be able to run on 64k smart cards and SIM.
+Similar to what they did to [Java Card](https://en.wikipedia.org/wiki/Java_Card) to be able to run on 64kb smart cards and SIM.

 Further work would have to focus on reducing BEAM file sizes and rewriting libraries to a very compact and limited form.
 In current state libraries take a significant amount of memory, many of them are not used in one specific system, and many of those which are used - are ran only once, at init time.